Name: Freddie Steele

 Second wife: Helen Cotton Steele

-Miscellaneous Boxing Trivia
+Miscellaneous Boxing Info

 A January 15, 1927 clipping from the Bellingham Herald (Bellingham, WA, USA), announcing a forthcoming Jan.
 18 bout between future World Champion Freddie Steele and a Abe Attle of Everson, WA.
 The results of this card are unknown.
 It is unknown whether this card ever actually materialized.